Chapter 16: The Rescue

-"Chapter 16: The Rescue" is the eighth and final episode of the second season of the American streaming television series The Mandalorian.
+"Chapter 16: The Rescue" is the eighth and final episode of the second season of the American television series The Mandalorian.
 It was written by showrunner Jon Favreau and directed by Peyton Reed.
 It was released on Disney+ on December 18, 2020.
-The episode received positive reviews from critics, and received a positive response from fans due to the surprise cameo of a digitally de-aged Luke Skywalker.
+The episode received strong critical acclaim, in particular for the action sequences, Reed's direction, writing, performances, score, and emotional weight, with the surprise cameo of a digitally de-aged Luke Skywalker being a major highlight among fans.

 Plot

 The Mandalorian boards an Imperial shuttle with Cara Dune and captures Dr. Pershing.
 He and Boba Fett then visit Bo-Katan and Koska Reeves, who clash with Fett over the purity of his Mandalorian lineage.
 Bo-Katan agrees to help rescue Grogu from Moff Gideon in exchange for the Darksaber, which Gideon has.
 Having learned from Dr. Pershing that the cruiser is defended by Dark Trooper droids, Fett deceives the Imperials into allowing the others to crash-land in the cruiser's fighter launch tube.
 Bo-Katan, Reeves, Fennec, and Dune fight through stormtroopers to the ship's bridge, while the Mandalorian attempts to seal off the Dark Troopers.
 Although one breaks through, he manages to defeat it after a prolonged struggle using his beskar spear and ejects the others out of the airlock.

 Gideon, who is guarding Grogu, tries to bargain with the Mandalorian when confronted, but immediately reneges and attacks the Mandalorian with the Darksaber.
 The Mandalorian overpowers the Moff and brings him and Grogu to the others on the bridge.
 Gideon attempts to goad Bo-Katan into attacking the Mandalorian for possession of the Darksaber and a better claim on Mandalore since he won the right to own the weapon in combat.
 The Dark Troopers return and begin to slowly cut through the bridge's defenses.

 A single X-wing lands, piloted by a Jedi Knight who engages and destroys all of the Dark Troopers.
 Gideon seizes his opportunity and shoots Bo-Katan with a hidden blaster, but the Mandalorian protects Grogu by blocking the shot meant for him; refusing to surrender, Gideon tries to shoot himself but is disarmed by Dune.
 The Mandalorian, overruling the others' objections, opens the blast doors to the Jedi, who is revealed to be Luke Skywalker.
 Grogu hesitates to leave with Skywalker until the Mandalorian permits him to go with the Jedi to complete his training.
 The Mandalorian removes his helmet to allow Grogu to bid a proper goodbye and tearfully looks on as Skywalker, accompanied by R2-D2, departs with him.

 In a post-credits scene, Fett and Fennec invade Jabba the Hutt's palace on Tatooine, and kill Bib Fortuna and his guards.